Decoding Neural Text-to-Speech Architectures A Video Producer's Guide

 Okay, so what's next for neural tts and video production?
 It's kinda wild to think about where this tech is headed.

-- ai tools are gonna be better integrated into video editing software.
+- AI tools are gonna be better integrated into video editing software.
 Imagine automatically syncing voiceovers or generating captions, that would make things easier.
+Think of seamless workflows where ai voice generation is just another tool in your editing suite.

 So, neural tts is going to keep changing video, and that is for sure.